LighghtEeloo/meme-lang/Readme.md

 ## Implementation

-Following the creed of DRY, we can use only 8 lines of code (with 2 lines of blanks) to implement said language.
+Following the creed of DRY, we can use only 6\* lines of code to implement said language.
 You may inspect the source code if you like.
-Feel the spirit of low code!
+Low code, low errors; no code, no error.
+Think about it.

+\* As the development goes on, this may no longer be true; yet the creed shall guide us.

 ## Installation